EpocDotFr/webtodotxt/README.md

 ### Authentication

 You'll need to be authenticated to use this endpoint.
 Simply use a [HTTP basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication) header.
-Provide the same credentials as the ones in your `USER` configuration parameter.
+Provide the same credentials as the ones in your `USERS` configuration parameter.

 Again, **it is highly recommended to serve Web Todo.txt through HTTPS** because HTTP basic auth isn't secure on unencrypted HTTP.